-If you are a parent going through a divorce or separation, feelings are magnified.
+Being a parent going through a divorce or separation, feelings are magnified.
 Not only do you have your own emotions in play, but you have your children’s emotions to consider as well.
 Sometimes, children add to that stress level by the truckload.
 They may ask questions you aren’t prepared to answer.
 They may play on the situation.
 They may be angry or sullen in general or they may be too young to understand.
 Whatever the situation, be cautious always to separate your emotions from your children’s.

 So, in light of the emotions, the anxiety and any other emotions, how do you stay upbeat and try to enjoy the vacation for the sake of the family?
 Here are some steps to help you get through it.

 Spend time establishing NEW traditions with your kids.